-On the visual end, sequences starring snowy cemeteries, pumpkin-headed demons and a spectral Mother Myers (Sheri Moon Zombie) provide bucketfuls of unearthly eye candy; Brandon Trost’s 16mm lensing, all shadows and grain, is exquisite.
-More troublesome is the frequent appearance of a white horse, described at the intro as being related to “instinct, purity, and the drive of the physical body to release powerful and emotional forces.”
-As decoration it’s nothing if not dazzling, but the underlying pseudo-psychology feels contrived.
+On the visual end, sequences starring snowy cemeteries, pumpkin-headed demons and a spectral Ma Myers (Sheri Moon Zombie) provide bucketfuls of unearthly eye candy; Brandon Trost’s 16mm photography, all shadows and grain, is exquisite.
+A little more dubious is the recurring motif of a milk-white stallion, described at the intro as being connected with “instinct, purity, and the drive of the physical body to release powerful and emotional forces”: as ethereal décor it’s nothing if not dazzling, but the underlying pseudo-psychology feels contrived.